-For instance, HIPAA requires that logs are kept and rotated with regularity, and that passwords and certificates are frequently changed.
-In an entry-level solution, these requirements would be met, but perhaps the onus would be on the customer rather than the provider to implement them.
+For instance, HIPAA requires that logs are kept and rotated with regularity and that passwords and certificates are frequently changed.
+In an entry-level solution these requirements would be met, but for some aspects, the onus would be on the customer rather than the provider to implement them.

-In this case, the hosting provider is taking responsibility for these aspects of adhering to HIPAA Compliance.
-Obviously, this is a greater responsibility in terms of time and liability, so with managed services, the cost of the hosting increases rapidly.
-It is often possible to purchase certain services as managed and handle the rest of them by oneself.
+In this case, the hosting provider takes responsibility for these aspects of adhering to HIPAA Compliance.
+Obviously, this is a greater responsibility in terms of time and liability, so with managed services, the cost of hosting increases rapidly.
+It is often possible to purchase certain services as managed and handle the rest of them oneself.

 Purchasing the minimum amount of RAM/CPU/Bandwidth initially is a great cost-saving measure that will not have any noticeable influence on user-experience.
 If doing so does have such an effect, it is possible to simply upgrade one’s plan or resources.
 Starting from the bottom and ratcheting up gradually is a smart choice in all hosting scenarios, and HIPAA hosting is no different.

 When it comes to choosing a HIPAA hosting plan, it is important to figure out what services will need to be handled internally, and which can be purchased as managed services.
 In the early days of a startup, time is often at a premium, especially as manpower is minimal.

 Managed services are a great way to push the burden of HIPAA Compliance onto a skilled professional when the time or manpower is not available to handle these types of responsibilities.